MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/auxiliary/ienumfbblock-restrict.md

 _ftmStart_

->  no A hora de início para restringir a enumeração.
+>  [in] A hora de início para restringir a enumeração.

 _ftmEnd_

-> no A hora de término para restringir a enumeração.
+> [in] A hora de término para restringir a enumeração.

 ## <a name="return-values"></a>Valores de retorno